 Definition of Accounts Payable Example

-Accounts payable refers to the money that a business owes to the outsiders (known as creditors) for the goods & services received from them, and in other words, accounts payable is the obligations ( short term) of the business to pay off the current liabilities that includes creditors, bills payable, etc. In this topic, we will look at the Accounts Payable example.
+Accounts payable refers to the money that a business owes to outsiders (known as creditors) for the goods & services received from them, and in other words, accounts payable is the obligations ( short term) of the business to pay off the current liabilities that includes creditors, bills payable, etc. In this topic, we will look at the Accounts Payable example.

 Explanation